 Rome soon grew to hate its leader, and citizens began a secret push to get rid of him.
 On January 24, 41 A.D., Caligula was attacked by a group of guardsman, following a sporting event.
 During the assassination, Caligula was stabbed 30 times, and killed.
 His body was dumped into a shallow grave, and his wife and daughter were murdered.

 Caligula's death pushed the Senate to immediately order the destruction of his statues in hopes of eradicating him from Rome's history.
-Still, more than two centuries since his rule, Caligula's legacy is deemed a fascinating piece of Roman history.
+Still, more than two millennia since his rule, Caligula's legacy is deemed a fascinating piece of Roman history.